tanyasangal21/tanyasangal21.github.io/README.md

 - Login using "root" as username and null as password

-- Enter "dmas_ui" for username, select 'localhost' as Host and enter a password u like

 - Press Go at the bottom of the page

 - Download the dbcountries.sql (from git repo) on your machine and Import it into the database with name "dbcountires" on local machine.